 Suggestion #2 – Adjust Memory Usage

 As one can expect, the more memory is allocated to software, the better it will perform.
 Photoshop is no exception.
+In terms of memory, a good laptop for Adobe Creative Cloud should have at least 16GB RAM onboard to process multiple threads while working with large data repositories, especially with Photoshop or After Effects.
 The default amount is 70 percent of available memory for Photoshop.
 And that should be enough in most cases, especially if your computer model is not too old.

 However, if you are unhappy with the performance, try to increase the memory by 5 percent.
 And do not go for 100.
 That can cause more problems, especially if you are running the 32-bit version.

 Suggestion #3 – Change History and Cache Settings

 Caches are implemented in Photoshop to increase the speed of image display.
 Those who work with small or medium-sized files, as well as 50 or more layers, should use the second cache level.
 Meanwhile, larger files that are about 10 MB or more require the fourth level.